GatorStart and E-Verify

 - When an employee receives a tentative non-confirmation, an email is automatically sent to the employee’s email as listed on Section 1 of the Form I-9.

-- Human Resource Services will contact both the department and the employee, as needed, to discuss the steps to resolve the issues within the federal guidelines.
-The employee should abstain from contacting any outside agencies until speaking with Human Resource Services.
+- UF Human Resources will contact both the department and the employee, as needed, to discuss the steps to resolve the issues within the federal guidelines.
+The employee should abstain from contacting any outside agencies until speaking with UF Human Resources.

 Once a final disposition is issued by USCIS, authorized or not-authorized, Employment Operations & Records will contact both the employee and the hiring department.
 Please note that incorrect entries, especially Social Security numbers, may result in an increase of “tentative non-confirmation” cases.